imfsupport/SVG-Color-Picker/README.md

-Here is the working example: (Link forwarded to imakeforms.com)
+Here is the working example:

 <a href="http://blog.imakeforms.com/new color picker.html">New SVG color picker working example</a>